-Amazingly, you can also claim a portion of your occupancy expenses, like rent, mortgage, and home insurance, so long as you operate your business solely from your home and have a dedicated space for business activities.
+You can even claim a portion of your occupancy expenses, like rent, mortgage, and home insurance, so long as you operate your business solely from your home and have a dedicated space for business activities.
 It's important you claim working from home expenses correctly, to avoid a penalty from the ATO.
 You'll need to show evidence and your calculations to justify how much you're claiming.
 A tax agent can do this for you to ensure you're claiming correctly.

 3. Use a tax agent (they'll help maximise your return and their fee is tax deductible!)

-For a lot of people, using a tax agent to lodge your tax return is the easiest way to ensure you're claiming everything that you're eligible for.
+Yes, tax agents charge a fee to help lodge your return.
+However, for a lot of people, using a tax agent is the easiest way to ensure you're claiming everything that you're eligible for and boost your return.
+You might even find that they'll help you get a bigger return even though you need to pay a fee (the fee can be quite small, often around $100 for basic returns).
 Here's how tax agents can help you this tax time:

 - Claim the tax agent fee as a tax deduction.
-You might be surprised to learn that the cost of using a tax agent is completely tax deductible.
+The cost of using a tax agent is completely tax deductible.